gmundewadi/STARTER-lab09-cs16f22/README.md

 Varying results in the data may result in abrupt spikes or dips.
 Sometimes we want to find general trends in the data by "smoothing" out the curve.

 One good way to smooth out the curve is to make each data point an average of those around it given a certain "window" length.
 "Window" in this case means a sequential grouping of data points within a certain length.

-For example, suppose we have a vector of 10 numbers: ```4 2 54 1 23 4 0 9 7 89```.
-A valid window of size three might be: ```1 23 4```.
-Notice how these numbers are "neighbors" in the data.
+For example, suppose we have a vector of 10 numbers: ```4 2 54 1 23```.
+And we will be looking for the smoothed data with window length of 3.

+First, we place the window starting at index 0, ```4 2 54``` will be inside the window.
+We can calculate the moving average for index 0 is (4 + 2 + 54)/3 = 20

+Secondly, we move the window one unit to the right. ```2 54 1``` will be inside the window.
+The moving average for index 1 is (2 + 54 + 1)/3 = 19.

+By doing the previous step recursively, we can finally get our smoothed vector: ```20 19 26 12 23```.

 In ```dataManipulationFuncs.cppp``` there is a function with the declaration: